 Secondary NavigationThe secondary navigation is simply a menu containing the secondary website links.
-This region is below the primary navigation and usually spans the entire page.
+This region is below the primary navigation and usually spans the entire content.

 The content region is the most used region of the screen.
-What and how this region is presented is largely dependent on the particular page being viewed.
-Generally, the content region is in the center of the page below the secondary navigation.
-There are a few sub-regions that may be found on all or most of these different pages.
+What and how this region is presented is largely dependent on the particular content being viewed.
+Generally, the content region is in the center of the content, below the secondary navigation.
+There are a few sub-regions that may be found on all or most of these different content.
 The most common of these layouts are the:

-Node IDA node id is a unique identifier given to every piece of content on the website.
-This number is important to know because all internal links on this website should point to an objects node id and not their actual path.Lets say we have some page calledThe node id exists to the immediate right of the breadcrumb region and usually exists on the same line as the breadrumb region.
+Node IDA node id is a unique identifier given to every piece of content on the website and is only shown when logged in.
+This number is important to know because all internal links on this website should point to an objects node id and not their actual path (the node path never changes, but the url path is subject to change at any moment).Lets say we have some content calledThe node id exists to the immediate right of the breadcrumb region and usually exists on the same line as the breadrumb region.